-- 1. Students who are unable to take an examination or hand in a paper because of illness may ask the Health Services to confirm the illness. - 2.
-Students who, because of emergencies, have been unable to take their examinations on the scheduled dates may be granted the privilege of making up examinations at the discretion of the instructor. - 3.
+- Students who, because of emergencies, have been unable to take their examinations on the scheduled dates may be granted the privilege of making up examinations at the discretion of the instructor. - 3.
 The dates of the final examination periods are announced early in the semester.
 No student should make arrangements to leave the College before checking the examination schedule.
 All examinations must be taken within the examination period except in case of emergency, which must be reported to the Registrar and Department concerned. - 4.
-Self-scheduled examinations are to be picked up at and returned to the place previously arranged with the instructor of the course. - 5.
-Written final examinations may not be given in whole or in part prior to the scheduled examination period.
+Self-scheduled examinations are to be picked up at and returned to the place previously arranged with the instructor of the course. - Written final examinations may not be given in whole or in part prior to the scheduled examination period.